Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable10.md

 # Deliverable 10

 In deliverable 10, you'll continue to work on your Math Mode, with the aim of having it completed, meaning it achieves all of the required functionality outlined in the [README](../README.md) and [Deliverable 8](deliverable8.md) adequately.
 In addition to having the functionality implemented, you'll also need to have your plotter program launching on startup, as described below.
+Note: There is a rubric for the Mathmode checkpoint on ELC.

 ## Demonstrate Launch on Startup (P)